ligato/vpp-agent/docs/kvscheduler/kvscheduler.md

 The API of KVScheduler is defined inside a separate [sub-package "api"][kvscheduler-api-dir] of the [plugin][plugin].
 A set of available interfaces is split across multiple
 files:
- * `errors.go`: definitions of error that can be returned from within the scheduler;
-   additionally `InvalidValueError` error wrapper is defined to allow plugins further specify the reason of a [validation error][kvdescriptor-validate], which is then exposed through the [value status][value-states]
+ * `errors.go`: definitions of errors that can be returned from within the scheduler; additionally `InvalidValueError` error wrapper is defined to allow plugins further specify the reason of a [validation error][kvdescriptor-validate], which is then exposed through the [value status][value-states]

- * `kv_scheduler_api.go`: the API of scheduler the ca be used:
+ * `kv_scheduler_api.go`: the API of scheduler that can be used:
    - by NB to commit transaction or to read and watch for value status updates
    - by SB to push notifications about values created/updated automatically or externally